-Believe it or not, Math Lab isn’t the only scary thing going on in this building.
-Built in 1931, (not so) Pleasant Hall was formerly a women’s residential hall called Smith Hall.
-In the 1970s, it was converted into a hotel where student workers were housed.
-It is a confirmed story that in the hotel an unnamed young woman got into an argument with her boyfriend and attempted to murder him with a shotgun.
-Though she was unsuccessful, she killed herself in her dorm, room 312.
-To this day, custodial staff and others have had similar experiences on the third floor of Pleasant Hall including extreme temperature drops, strange noises, and feelings of uneasiness.
-Some have even said they have heard the voice of a girl sounding as if she is in great pain.
+Pleasant Hall isn’t so… pleasant.
+Built in 1931, Pleasant Hall was formerly a women’s residential hall called Smith Hall before being converted into a hotel in the 1970s.
+It is said to be the site of quite a few attempted murders and suicides, one of them involving an unnamed young woman who got into an argument with her boyfriend and attempted to murder him with a shotgun.
+While she was unsuccessful in killing him, she ran upstairs to her own room – room 312 – where she shot herself and died.
+To this day, custodial staff and others have had similar paranormal experiences on the third floor of Pleasant Hall, including extreme temperature drops, strange noises with no explanation of the source and feelings of uneasiness.
+Some have even reported hearing the voice of a girl sounding as if she is in pain.

-Also built in the 1930s, Acadian Hall first served as a Spanish language-learning facility, the Pan American House.
-Though it was turned into a residence hall for students, many Latin American men worked as staff members in the hall.
-According to legend, Acadian Hall fell victim to a fire many years ago, and many of the Spanish staff members did not survive the tragedy.
-Students have reported seeing men in navy suits with dark hair walking the hallways, girls in white dresses peering out of windows, doors being violently flung open on their own, and furniture seems to shake by itself.
+Acadian Hall has served as a residence hall since it was built in the 1930s.
+According to legend, Acadian Hall fell victim to a fire years ago, and many of the staff members who worked in the building did not survive.
+Students have reported seeing men in navy suits walking through the halls late at night, as well as girls in white dresses peering through the windows.
+Other reports also include doors being violently flung open on their own, as well as furniture shaking by itself.

-Only 26 miles north of Baton Rouge in St. Francisville is one of Louisiana’s most haunted locations and named one of America’s most haunted houses.
-The Myrtles Plantation was built in 1796 by a revolutionary war general named David Bradford and was inherited by his son-in-law Clarke Woodruff.
-Woodruff began a relationship with one his slave girls, a young woman named Chloe.
+Located 26 miles north of Baton Rouge in St. Francisville is one of Louisiana’s most haunted locations and named one of America’s most haunted houses.
+The Myrtles Plantation was built in 1796 by a revolutionary war general named David Bradford and was inherited by his son-in-law, Clarke Woodruff.
+Woodruff began a relationship with one his slaves, a young woman named Chloe.
 Though she did not want the relationship, she kept seeing him for a few years out of fear of working outside with the other slaves.
 After being paranoid that Woodruff’s wife would find out of their affair, she began listening in on their conversations which resulted in her ear being chopped off after she was caught.
-She is known for wearing a green turban to cover her missing ear.
+She was known for wearing a green turban to cover her missing ear.
 For revenge, Chloe put poison in the wife and children’s food to only make them ill, but they died within days.
 Out of fear of association with the crime, the other slaves hung Chloe from a tree.
 In 1992, the current owner of the property has shared what seems to be film evidence of Chloe’s ghost roaming the property.
 She has even been seen in recent visitors’ photos.
 The plantation does day and night guided tours, as well as a mystery tour on Fridays and Saturdays.
-If you’re brave enough, stay a night in one of the rooms.
-Maybe General Bradford will arrange your shoes, as one visitor has reported.
+If you’re brave enough, stay a night in one of the rooms, as Chloe isn’t the only ghost known to wander The Myrtles.
+General Bradford might even arrange your shoes, as one visitor has reported.

 The Old Capitol Building

-A local favorite, Spanish Moon has been entertaining downtown Baton Rouge with live music, billiard games, and great drinks.
+A local favorite, Spanish Moon, has been entertaining downtown Baton Rouge with live music, billiard games and great drinks for quite some time.
 But before it became a popular bar, Spanish Moon has had various uses since its construction in 1910.
-Here a few past uses of the current bar: a grain mill, a feed store, a clothing store, a temporary jail, and a firehouse.
-The most notable use (and most likely the explanation for the hauntings) is that it served as a morgue in 1927 due to the Great Flood of Mississippi when around 250 local residents died.
+Past uses of the current bar include a grain mill, a feed store, a clothing store, a temporary jail, and a firehouse.
+The most notable use (and most likely the explanation for the hauntings) is that it served as a morgue during the Great Mississippi Flood of 1927 when around 250 Baton Rouge residents died.
 A few of the bar’s managers have mentioned that a dresser had to be thrown out of The Green Room, where artists hang out before their performance, due to the negative energy seeping from it, scaring the artists.
-Bar patrons have reported pool balls rolling off of tables by themselves, glasses moving and clanking on their own, and something tapping their shoulders when no one was there.
-Allegedly, some bartenders refuse to close up the bar alone at night out of fear of what they’ll encounter.
+Bar patrons have reported pool balls rolling off tables by themselves, glasses moving and clanking on their own, and something tapping their shoulders when no one was there.
+Allegedly, some bartenders refuse to close the bar alone at night out of fear of what they’ll encounter.